michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 SCH: Set serial clock line low

-RDY: Put parallel bus into tristate mode (writing to SOR deactivates tristate mode, reading from SIR is equivalent to RDY).
+RDY: Put POR into tristate mode (writing to SOR deactivates tristate mode, reading from SIR is equivalent to RDY).

 Serial IO and implementing SPI